McNicol-Lab/npctr-soil-carbon-dataset-tidying-Bothra/README.md

 The paper describing the original data compilation and regional analysis is McNicol et al. (2019) [https://doi.org/10.1088/1748-9326/aaed52].

 The original and updated dataset and soil organic carbon map are available via a Dryad data respository [https://doi.org/10.5061/dryad.5jf6j1r].

+# Repository Structure
+code: contains the cleaning script used to tidy the data
+data: contains both the raw and cleaned data
+  raw: original raw data from 2018
+    csv: csv of each of the individual datasets
+    xlsx: xlsx of each of the individual datasets, the variable key, and the full database
+  output: csv of the master, pedon, horizon and summary table along with xlsx of the cleaned, full database